top of page

 RN Maria Valerio - maria@cranstonridgemedical.com

-Option 1 is a 480-hour program.
+CEPIEN is a 480-hour program.
 The first 160 hours are completed full-time over four weeks (40 hours per week).
-After finishing the CEP, applicants may choose to continue in the Post-CEP Retention Program (PCEPRP).
+After finishing the CEPIEN, applicants may choose to continue in the Post-CEPIEN Retention Program (PCEPIENRP).
 This option allows participants to keep their skills current, accumulate the practice hours needed to renew their licence, or complete requirements for a top-up degree while seeking paid positions elsewhere.
-The PCEPRP can be done full-time or part-time, with a minimum of 5 hours per week.
+The PCEPIENRP can be done full-time or part-time, with a minimum of 5 hours per week.
 This schedule ensures participants meet the 1,125-hour practice requirement over five years for CRNA licence renewal.
-At times, the PCEPRP may also be remunerated.
+At times, the PCEPIENRP may also be remunerated.

 CRMC is also looking for other clinic partners to expand this program to other locations in Alberta.